OSI Systems (NASDAQ:OSIS) Releases Earnings Results, Beats Expectations By $0.05 EPS

 OSI Systems (NASDAQ:OSIS) released its earnings results on Tuesday.
-The technology company reported $1.54 EPS for the quarter, topping analysts’ consensus estimates of $1.49 by $0.05, MarketWatch Earnings reports.
-The business had revenue of $332.20 million during the quarter, compared to analysts’ expectations of $317.41 million.
+The technology company reported $1.54 earnings per share for the quarter, beating analysts’ consensus estimates of $1.49 by $0.05, MarketWatch Earnings reports.
 OSI Systems had a net margin of 5.69% and a return on equity of 15.73%.
-The company’s quarterly revenue was up 19.9% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $1.22 earnings per share.
+The company had revenue of $332.20 million for the quarter, compared to analysts’ expectations of $317.41 million.
+During the same quarter in the previous year, the company earned $1.22 EPS.
+OSI Systems’s revenue for the quarter was up 19.9% on a year-over-year basis.

-In other OSI Systems news, General Counsel Victor S. Sze sold 25,000 shares of the business’s stock in a transaction dated Monday, June 7th.
+In other news, General Counsel Victor S. Sze sold 25,000 shares of the firm’s stock in a transaction dated Monday, June 7th.
 The shares were sold at an average price of $96.03, for a total value of $2,400,750.00.
-Following the transaction, the general counsel now directly owns 172,538 shares in the company, valued at approximately $16,568,824.14.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Following the completion of the sale, the general counsel now owns 172,538 shares in the company, valued at approximately $16,568,824.14.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Insiders own 6.60% of the company’s stock.

 OSI Systems Company Profile